theoros/ui-theoria/README.md

-# UI Engineering
+# UI Theoria

-## Useful UI snippets for D3 Angular components and more
+## UI Engineering with Angular and D3

 Mostly [Angular](https://angularjs.org/), [D3](https://d3js.org/) and [ES5](http://kangax.github.io/compat-table/es5/) code, with a dash of Angular Material.

-The HTML files are generated from [Pug](https://pugjs.org) files, which I consider a more comfortable way to _write_ & _read_ HTML, go ahead and compare the two files.
+This project's HTML files are generated from [Pug](https://pugjs.org) files, which I consider a more comfortable way to _write_ & _read_ HTML (go ahead and compare the two, I'll wait for you).

 CSS files are generated from [Sass](http://sass-lang.com/) files, same reasons apply for using it over plain CSS.

-Just `git clone` and open `index.html` in your browser to see the components in action.
+To see the components in action just `git clone` and open `dist/index.html`.

 Versions for the libraries used: